Curriculum Overview

 Then we considered what the needs of the children were, how to engage our pupils and to ensure a range of learning experiences that were tailored to individuals.
 We wanted progression and achievement as well as real depth in learning.
 Again, we opened up the context of learning as well as the skills and knowledge to our pupils.
 What would they like to learn?

-In order to ensure progression of skills, we used the National Curriculum as the basis for our learning objectives to develop a cross-school framework for learning, with each one building on the last.
+In order to ensure progression of skills, we used the National Curriculum and the Early Years Foundation Stage as the bases for our learning objectives to develop a cross-school framework for learning, with each one building on the last.
 Our foundation subject leaders generated matrices to aid planning, developing clear steps in attainment and achievement that were agreed by our teaching staff.

 In our drive for depth of learning, the 'teach, practise, repeat' process means knowledge and skills are revisited in a number of different contexts, such as working on the continents and countries of the world as seen below.